 Thanks to the dark web and social media, the answers to these supposed “secret” questions can easily be discovered with a minimal level of effort by a determined fraudster who can then use that personal data to impersonate an individual.

 A token makes it more difficult for a hacker to access an account since they must have the account credentials and the tangible device itself, which is much harder for a hacker to obtain.
 Physical tokens can take many forms: a dongle, card, key fob or RFID chip.

 Because of some of the usability challenges with hardware-based tokens, software tokens have become more popular and have been incorporated into smartphones (usually in the form of an app) or stored on a general-purpose electronic device such as a desktop computer or laptop.

 Out-of-band authentication is a term for a process where authentication requires two different signals from two different networks or channels.
 SMS-based out-of-band authentication is among the most popular methods in this category.
 With this type of authentication, a one-time security text or password is sent by SMS (text message) to the user.

 While this out-of-band technique is more secure than simple password authentication it is no longer recommended by NIST because of several vulnerabilities, including being susceptible to man-in-the-middle and snooping attacks.

-Biometric authentication works by comparing two sets of data: the first one is preset by the owner of the device, while the second one belongs to a device visitor.
+Biometric systems work by comparing two sets of biometric data: the first one is preset by the owner of the device, while the second one belongs to a device visitor.
 The important thing to note is that the match between the two data sets has to be nearly identical but not exactly identical.
 This is because it’s close to impossible for biometric information to match 100 percent.